The-Marcy-Lab-School/marcy-curriculum-docs/fullstack-curriculum/how-tos/working-with-assignments.md

 * Explain a piece of syntax with examples and analogies.
 * Analyze a programming best practice and list its advantages and disadvantages.

+Your intended audience should be someone with _some_ experience programming but who is still learning.
+As such, strive to be as clear and concise as possible.
+There is a fine balance between too much information and just enough but when in doubt, provide more details.
+Examples and analogies can often help!

+Strive to do more than just answer the prompts.
+Use the prompts as opportunities to practice your technical communication.
+While anyone can write functional code, not everyone can communicate clearly so take pride in this work!

 ### Scoring on Short Response Assignments

-Every response will be given a score from 0-3 using the following scoring system which grades assignments primarily based on accuracy and completion (rather than on writing quality).
-In order to earn full points on a prompt, your response must:
+Every response will be given a score from 0-3 using the following scoring system which grades assignments primarily based on accuracy and completion (rather than on writing quality):
- * Answer all parts of the prompt, including examples when requested.
- * Provide accurate information and functional code examples.

-**Scoring System:**
 * 0 — Did not attempt to answer the prompt
 * 1 — Did not answer all parts of the prompt AND information and examples provided are inaccurate and non-functional.
 * 2 — Did not answer all parts of the prompt OR information and examples provided are inaccurate and non-functional.